ickas/dummy-package/README.md

 ## Edit `package.json`

-Before publishing our package we have some things to to edit on `package.json`.
+Before publishing our package we have some things to edit on `package.json`.

 Rename your project